-Need to get your super energetic kiddo out of house so he doesn’t break (another) lamp?
-Take him to a Mommy and Me gym class!
-Whether you want to develop your baby’s coordination and gross motor skills or help your older child burn off some of his never-ending energy, gym classes, such as My Gym or Gymboree, offer a great space to move and interact with others.
+Need to get your super energetic kiddo out of house so they don’t break (another) lamp?
+Take them to a Mommy and Me gym class!
+Whether you want to develop your baby’s coordination and gross motor skills or help your older child burn off some of his never-ending energy, gym classes, such as My Gym, offer a great space to move and interact with others.

 “I signed my daughter up for a toddler gym class in the winter, when we needed to get out of the house,” says Ilene Palmieri, of Howell, New Jersey.
 “It was great for both of us!
 She got to run, jump and roll around, and I made a few mom friends.”

 Prices at My Gym start at $160 for four weeks of classes.